0l1labs/Digital-Trust-Infrastructure-for-the-Agentic-Era/Code_Of_Conduct.md

 ## Our Pledge

-We as members, contributors, and leaders pledge to make participation in 0L1 Labs a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+We as members, contributors, and leaders of the Nomad Trust Layer community pledge to make participation in our project a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

 We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.

 ## Our Standards

-### Examples of behavior that contributes to a positive environment:
+### Examples of Positive Behavior

+* Demonstrating empathy and kindness toward others
-- **Being respectful** of differing opinions, viewpoints, and experiences
+* Being respectful of differing opinions, viewpoints, and experiences
-- **Giving and gracefully accepting** constructive feedback
+* Giving and gracefully accepting constructive feedback
-- **Accepting responsibility** and apologizing to those affected by our mistakes
+* Accepting responsibility and apologizing when we make mistakes
-- **Focusing on what is best** not just for us as individuals, but for the overall community
+* Focusing on what is best for the community
-- **Showing empathy** towards other community members
-- **Using welcoming and inclusive language**
+* Using welcoming and inclusive language

-### Examples of unacceptable behavior:

-- **Harassment** of any kind, including offensive comments related to personal characteristics
+* Being supportive of newcomers and questions

+### Unacceptable Behavior

+* The use of sexualized language or imagery, and unwelcome sexual attention or advances
-- **Trolling, insulting/derogatory comments,** and personal or political attacks
+* Trolling, insulting or derogatory comments, and personal or political attacks
-- **Public or private harassment**
+* Public or private harassment
-- **Publishing others' private information** without explicit permission
+* Publishing others' private information without explicit permission
-- **Sexual attention or advances** of any kind
+* Spamming or excessive self-promotion
+* Deliberate intimidation or stalking
+* Advocating for, or encouraging, any of the above behavior
-- **Other conduct** which could reasonably be considered inappropriate in a professional setting
+* Other conduct which could reasonably be considered inappropriate in a professional setting

 ## Enforcement Responsibilities

 Community leaders are responsible for clarifying and enforcing our standards of acceptable behavior and will take appropriate and fair corrective action in response to any behavior that they deem inappropriate, threatening, offensive, or harmful.

-Community leaders have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, and will communicate reasons for moderation decisions when appropriate.
+Community leaders have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned with this Code of Conduct, and will communicate reasons for moderation decisions when appropriate.

 ## Scope

-This Code of Conduct applies within all community spaces, including:

-- GitHub repositories (issues, pull requests, discussions)
-- Discord server
-- Twitter/social media interactions
-- Community events (online or in-person)
-- Email communications
-- Any other official 0L1 Labs channels

-It also applies when an individual is officially representing the community in public spaces.
+This Code of Conduct applies within all community spaces (GitHub, Discord, Twitter, Telegram, email, events) and also applies when an individual is officially representing the community in public spaces.

 ## Enforcement